 I have been living in my home for ten years now.
-My decor started looking really dated so this year I decided it could use a much needed makeover.
-On this quest to change over my home decor, I am constantly checking out the new decor trends.
+My decor started looking really dated so this year I decided it could use a much-needed makeover.
+On this quest to change my home decor, I am constantly checking out the new decor trends.
 Everywhere I look lately I have been seeing gold metal planters.
 They are calling my name.

 I was thinking about just purchasing a planter and then I realized I had some metallic laminate with adhesive backing that has a metal grain finish on it!
 Yay!
 I also had a vase/candle holder that I just couldn’t throw out and I am now I am so glad I didn’t.

 I can not begin to tell you how much I love this metallic laminate.
 I bought it on a whim and I guess didn’t really look at the package.
 I thought it was contact paper, but it’s not, it has a thin metal feel to it.
 It cuts smoothly like contact paper does.
 I think it will be great to use for Silhouette Cameo or other die cutter type projects too.

-My vase/candle holder sits on a stand that are like some of modern white planters I’m seeing all over the stores.
-This metallic adhesive along with the candle holders are match made in heaven!
+My vase/candle holder sits on a stand that is like some of the modern white planters I’m seeing all over the stores.
+This metallic adhesive along with the candle holders are a match made in heaven!
 Let’s go cover some glass!

 Faux Gold Metal Planter

 Choosing a vase to cover can be tricky with this laminate.
 Make sure your vase is straight with no curves or bevels or the laminate will not stick correctly.
 It will bubble on the edges if they are curved in any way.
-My vase had a slight rounded bottom edge.
+My vase had a slightly rounded bottom edge.
 I cut my laminate 1/8 of an inch shorter than the vase so the bottom edge will lay flat and not crinkle or bubble.